-One-sided mastication damages your temporomandibular joint.
+One-sided mastication would be an example of chewing food one side of your mouth, chewing gum on one side of your mouth, and etc. One-sided mastication causes damage to your temporomandibular joint.
 The mandibular joint is the only movable joint between the head and face, and is incidentally a very busy joint that opens and closes the mouth.
-This joint is located between the mandible and the skull and is used every time one talks, eats or opens their mouth, so take good care of this important joint in your body.
-Habits such as bruxism, grinding teeth due to stress and anxiety, and one-sided mastication put a lot of pressure on this joint and may cause long-term joint, head, and neck muscle pain.
+This joint is located between the mandible and the skull.
+It’s used every time one talks, eats or opens their mouth.
+Thus, making it an important joint in your body.
+Habits such as bruxism, grinding teeth due to stress and anxiety, and one-sided mastication puts a lot of pressure on this joint and may cause long-term joint, head, and neck muscle pain.

 Side Effects of unilateral chewing food

-The one-sided mastication habit changes the occlusal surface, which may cause asymmetric occlusion in severe cases, affecting the shape and appearance of the person as well.
+One-sided mastication habit changes the occlusal surface, which is able to cause asymmetric occlusion in severe cases, affecting the shape, appearance of the person as well.

 Frequently Asked Questions about Chewing on One Side

 Jaw joints known as TMJ are a focal point for all of the jaw movements such as talking and chewing food.
-For example, if you habitually chew food on one side, the teeth that are used more on that side wear down more than the ones on the other side due to overuse and increased function.
+For example, if you habitually chew food on one side, the teeth that are used more on that side wear down much more than the ones on the other side.
+This is due to overuse and increased function.
 This results in tooth wear and deviation to one side leading to facial asymmetry.

 Chewing on one side is natural but not exclusive.
-You have to chew intermittently so that you use both sides of jaw muscle in order for them to be similar in size and strength.
+You have to chew intermittently so that you use both sides of the jaw muscles in order for them to be similar in size and strength.

 4- What are the harmful effects of chewing on one side?